MostAwesomeDude/construct/docs/misc.rst

 Terminated
 ----------

-Asserts the end of the stream has been reached (so that no more trailing data is left unparsed).
+Asserts the end of the stream has been reached at the point it was placed.
+You can use this to ensure no more unparsed data follows.

 .. note:: Terminated is a singleton object.
 Do not try to instantiate it, ``Terminated()`` will not work.